1965 Philadelphia Eagles season

-The 1965 Philadelphia Eagles season was the franchise's 33rd season in the National Football League.
+The 1965 Philadelphia Eagles season was the franchise's thirty-third season in the National Football League.

-The Philadelphia Eagles compiled a record of 5 wins to 9 losses out of the 14 games played.
+The Philadelphia Eagles compiled a record of five wins to nine losses out of the fourteen games played.
 The team was led by Joe Kuharich with ownership duties belonging to Jerry Wolman.
 The Eagles began the season with a win against the St. Louis Cardinals followed by a loss to the New York Giants.
-After a win against the Dallas Cowboys, the Eagles lost four straight games, dropping them from the playoff hunt.
-The team ended the season in 5th place within the NFL Eastern Conference.
+After a win against the Dallas Cowboys, the Eagles lost four straight games, dropping the team from the playoff hunt.
+It ended the season in fifth place within the NFL Eastern Conference.